Kitware/CMake/Help/command/add_test.rst

            [WORKING_DIRECTORY <dir>]
            [COMMAND_EXPAND_LISTS])

 Adds a test called ``<name>``.
-The test name may not contain spaces, quotes, or other characters special in CMake syntax.
+The test name may contain arbitrary characters, expressed as a :ref:`Quoted Argument` or :ref:`Bracket Argument` if necessary.
+See policy :policy:`CMP0110`.
 The options are:

 ``COMMAND``
   Specify the test command-line.
 If ``<command>`` specifies an